nikodunk/roomsolar/content/solar-kit/index.md

 #### 1) How green is it?

 It's a start.
-It will offset about a 3rd (or 1kWh) of your apartment's energy consumption per day.
+It will offset about a 3rd (or 1kWh) of an average apartment's energy consumption per day.
 That's about as much as your fridge, TV and WiFi consume throughout the day.
 4.6% - 10% (depending on what's included) of total US emissions are [just these types of loads](https://www.nrdc.org/sites/default/files/home-idle-load-IP.pdf).

 #### 2) Will this system save me a money?